open-contracting/bi.open-contracting.org/powerbi/README.md

   This assumes that an external firewall closes the port of the database server to external connections.

-Preview the crontab entry, to make sure the directory of the `cron.sh` script is correct (if not, edit the `CARDINAL_WORKDIR` setting):
+Preview the crontab entry, to make sure the directory of the `cron.sh` script is correct (if not, edit the `OCDS_POWERBI_WORKDIR` setting):

 ```bash
 make -s print-crontab